Insurance Binder: Temporary Coverage Before Your Official Policy Starts

 How Long Is an Insurance Binder Valid?

-Binder duration varies by insurer and state, but most car insurance binders are valid for 30 to 90 days.
-Some states set a hard cap — for example, Florida limits binders to 60 days under state statute unless an extension is issued.
-The binder automatically expires once the full policy is delivered, whichever comes first.
+Binder duration varies by insurer and state, but most car insurance binders are valid for 30 to 90 days — with many insurers defaulting to a 30 to 60 day window.
+Some insurers issue binders for as few as 10 days, while others extend them up to 90 days.
+The binder automatically expires once the full policy is delivered or on the listed expiration date, whichever comes first.

 What Happens When a Binder Expires?